EuroPitch/Trading_Software/README.md

-# Stirling Student Managed Investment Fund Portfolio Manager
+# EuroPitch Trading Software

 ## Introduction

-Welcome to the Portfolio Manager for the Stirling Student Managed Investment Fund.
+Welcome to the Trading Software for EuroPitch.
 This Python-based tool is designed to streamline and enhance the management of our investment portfolio.
 This project aims to be a valuable resource for members of the SMIF interested in computer science and intended to provide a gateway to working with Python in finance.

 ### Features